 How do i find my direction from Aberdeen airport to a nearest airport at York.

 Hi, I am staying with friends in York for 4 days.
 I would welcome advice on activities in the surrounding area, particularly hiking and cycling.

 I am planning a trip to York, renting a house or apartment.
 I'd like to take the train to Durham, Leeds, or ??

 is there a bus service running between whitby and scarborough?

 So the family and I (all 6 of us!) have decided to visit York in September.
 Here's the thing - I need info on a good place to stay that is

 We want to visit the North Yorkshire Moors to go hiking and are wondering when is the best time of the year for it?
 For us it would be the best in late March but we are thinking that the nature might not be that great that early during the year.
 An alternative would be in June.
 What do you think?
 When does the heather bloom, when do the trees get leaves?
 Would you recommend going in March?

 My husband is considering a job in the North England area.
 We have a 5 year old and need to know good areas to begin our housing search (we will be renting at first) and which schools to look into in York.
 Also, is there an US expat group that I can contact there?
 There is a Women's American group in Surrey, I didn't know if a resource like this meets in York.
 Very excited about the possible move.
 We have heard amazing things about the area.
-Thanks for the tips!

 Hi all, I received a ton of responses (all good suggestions) on my question regarding buying a converter charger thingy for my ipod/cameras- thank you all!
 Now I am trying to find a hotel for 2 older British ladies and myself, who will be staying in York for 2 days.
 These are relatives of mine.
 I need a hotel with a good breakfast-no greasy fat laden stuff.
 I like a buffet with eggs, toast, cereal, etc. Anyone have any ideas for a place in the central area of things, with a great breakfast and not too pricey?
 Cheryl

 My daughter and I will have luggage and would like something handy as we will then be going on to London.
 We will not pre book from Australia as we want to be a bit free.